vendasta/content-style-guide/07-writing-blog-posts.md

 Vendasta is a fun company, and we want our blog to reflect this.
 Feel free to throw in a joke here and there, or link out to a funny GIF or YouTube video when appropriate.
 Just don't overdo it.

 ### Use tags and keywords
-In WordPress, add keywords that apply to your article.
-Look through existing posts for common tags.
-If you’re not sure if a word should be a tag, it probably shouldn’t.
+In WordPress, use the Yoast plugin to optimize your post and make sure it has appropriate metadata.

 ### Use pictures
 Include images in your blog posts when it makes sense.
 If you’re explaining how to use Vendasta, include screenshots to illustrate your point.
 Make sure to use alt text.